naqeebahmedkhan-code/REAL-TIME-GETURE-RECOGNITION-USING-3D-CNN-s/README.md

 Captured grayscale thresholded ROI images are saved in data/train/ or data/test/.

 🧠 Model Training

 Train the CNN model using:

-bash
-Copy
-Edit
 python train.py
 Saves trained model in models/
 Saves model weights and architecture
 Outputs training accuracy/loss graph as training_history.png

 🚀 Running the Application
-Start the web server and open a browser to visualize the live gesture detection:
+Start the web server and open a browser to visualize the live gesture detection: python app.py

-bash
-Copy
-Edit
-python app.py
 Then go to: http://127.0.0.1:5000/